 A post election special - well, not really!
 Just a look at some more new and innovative AR products from this year’s Hamfest, including a potted history of the ever-popular and much revered range of transceivers and kits from Elecraft with co-founder Eric Swartz WA6HHQ.

 In this modern era of digital connectivity, we take the ever-present Internet for granted; it’s always there and continues to deliver our data from A to B without issue.
 But what would happen if that vital link failed?
 We visit Southampton and Portsmouth on the UK’s south coast to see how two city councils, assisted by a group of dedicated amateurs, plan to maintain their communications infrastructure via radio links alone, should the Internet go down.

 Download episode 25 as an audio only file

 Discover the most recent episodes of TX Factor on our Youtube Channel

-In this last free-to-enter draw of 2019, we have three prizes to give away thanks to our faithful sponsors the RSGB and Martin Lynch and Sons.
-Click here to find out how to enter and full terms and conditions.
-Good luck!
+In our last free-to-enter draw of 2019, we had three prizes to give away thanks to our faithful sponsors the RSGB and Martin Lynch and Sons.
+Click here to find out who our lucky winner was.

 Our previous episodes

 Our back catalog of shows are all available to watch here on the website or on our Youtube channel

 To help generate some extra revenue to fund future production of TX Factor shows, we have made our first seven episodes available as pay-per-view shows (PPV).
 We’re asking our loyal viewers to pay a nominal fee to enable them to stream or download and keep the early shows which are all commercial- and sponsorship-free.
 We hope you’ll be able to spend half the cost of a flat white in order to watch again some of these earlier shows which still remain valuable resources in the world of amateur radio.
 And remember, every penny goes towards the cost of maintaining the PPV platform, and helping to fund future episodes.
 Thank you!